Bandwidth/ap-docs/methods/messages/redactMessageText.md

 {% method %}
 ## Redact Message Text information
-This endpoint can be used to redact the text of a previously sent message.
-You will need to send the catapult user-id and the message id (of the message for which you wish to redact the content) in the request URL.
+This API can be used to redact the text of a previously sent message.

 We only store the message contents for 30 days.
 Any messages older than 30 days will not contain text.
 For more information, see the <a href="http://dev.bandwidth.com/faq/messaging/retainSMS.html">FAQ</a>